dburriss/learn-with-me/programming-in-go/README.md

 }
 ```

 Go has first class support for functions.
-This means functions can be assigned to variables and passing into other functions as arguments.
+This means functions can be assigned to variables and passed into other functions as arguments.

 ```go
 arr := []int{0, 1, 3, 4}